 - What happens if I fail a course more than once?

 After you apply

-- I’ve applied to a trade/vocation program and my status indicates that I am on a wait-list.
+- I've applied to a trade/vocation program and have been placed on a waitlist.
 What does that mean?

 - After applying, how soon can I expect a reply from Admissions?

 - How will I know if I have been accepted?

 - I have applied and my status is showing as incomplete.
 What does this mean?